mmontossi/analytics-rails/README.md

 # Analytics Rails

-Adds a simple helper to create the google analytics include tag.
+Adds a helper to create the google analytics script in rails.

+## Why

+I did this gem to:

+- Have a simple but versatile way to include google analytics.

 ## Install